tliron/prudence/CACHING.md

 will *not* use a chached representation for different query parameters.
 Thus adding a query parameter, which is not processed by the server, is sometimes used as a way to "punch" through the cache.
 It works, but be aware that it will leave the other, unused representations still cached on the client, which could be a waste of space.
+(Many sites use this "cache punching" technique without considering this implication.)

 Also note that there is no time limit on client-side caching.
 If the signature never changes, then conditional requests (from those clients who have the representation cached) will always return a 304: Not Modified.

-In this trivial example we are reusing our (server-side) cache key that we created in in the "construct" function.
+In this trivial example we are reusing our (server-side) cache key that we created in in the "construct" hook as our signature.
 We can do this only because we know for sure that the resulting representation depends entirely and only on that "name" variable.
+Again, retrieving or calculating the signature for real-world data would likely be more costly.

 ### HEAD